floragunncom/search-guard-docs/_docs/upgrading.md

 Depending on your configured authentication and authorisation modules, you need to provide additional credentials in the `curl` calls mentioned in the rolling upgrade guide.

 *Note: "Disable shard allocation" and "Reenable shard allocation" are only necessary when upgrading a data node.
-If you upgrade a dedicated master node (which is not a data node), a tribe node or client node you can omit these two steps.*
+If you upgrade a dedicated master node, a tribe node or client node you can omit these two steps.*

 You can either use a user that has full cluster management permissions, or use an admin certificate, which has full access as well.